eddienko/owl-pipeline/content/docs/client/install.md

 toc: true
 ---

+Thw Owl client is used to interact with the Owl Server and submit jobs to the Kubernetes cluster.
+It can also be used to perform some admin tasks.
 ## Install

 The Owl client requires Python 3.7 or higher.
 It is recommended to create a Python environment,